 A healthy beehive can produce 60 to 100 pounds per season.
 The retrained Appalachian coal miners can earn around $732 per hive.
 For someone handling 20 hives, that works out to around $15,000 a season.

-There are further opportunities for the retrained Appalachian coal miners to earn more by way of producing lip balm, candles, and various other wax-based products after further training by the collective.
+There are further opportunities for the retrained Appalachian coal miners to earn more by way of producing lip balm, candles, and various other wax-based products after further training by the collective. check this

 The retrained Appalachian coal miners have realized that mining jobs will continue to be on the decline and big industry will not be coming to this region.
 So retraining for other jobs is the only option.
 Scyphers says that the work of the Collective has helped them make a profit out of beekeeping.
 He is positive that they can succeed in it.